 So this week, we look at 2 categories which sell high ticket products.

 We’ll review a number of sites.
 Each review will start with a quick search and marketing technology audit.
-That gives you a feel for what’s going on behind the scenes in terms of their digital marketing expertise.
+That gives you a feel for what’s going on behind the scenes with their digital marketing.
 We’ll use the Moz, Ghostery and Wapplyzer extensions in Google Chrome to do that.

 Then, we’ll talk about the site experience from a customer point of view.
 How does the design, layout and brand identity work?
 And what lessons would we take to use on other product pages?